kritisen/kritisen.github.io/_posts/2016-08-11-Refresher on p-values and t-statistics.md

-layout	title	published
+---
-post
+layout: post
-Refresher on p-values and t-statistics true
+title: Refresher on p-values and t-statistics
+published: true
+---

 **